How does Netflix find and produce new content?

 What Agents Work with Netflix?

-To find an agent that works with Netflix you’re going to have to hang up your writer’s hat for a moment and put on your detective cap.
+To find an agent that works with Netflix, you’ll have to hang up your writer’s hat for a moment and put on your detective cap.
 Finding an agent that works with Netflix will take a little digging because as of right now there is no such thing as a “Netflix Agent”.

 To clarify, there are absolutely thousands of agents who work with Netflix, just none who are direct employees of the streaming company.
 So how does you, the amateur detective, find a “Netflix agent”?